Ceseura/CS3240/README.md

 # hw1
 ---
 Use k-nn to classify user input between two categories, given a labeled dataset.
-See `./hw1/CS3240_ HW1.html` for more details.
+See [here](https://rawgit.com/Karavis/CS3240/master/hw1/CS3240_%20HW1.html) for more details.

-Test ssh